I was hit by a car on a Bike in Georgia; What are My Rights?

 Therefore, based upon the court's judgment of the nature of the conditions, and the plaintiff's failure to satisfy all of the elements of the exception for recreational landowner liability, the court reversed the trial court's denial of SMMA's motion for summary judgment.

 Even though landowners of recreational property can be protected from liability, if you have been injured on recreational property as a result of the landowner’s possible negligence, you should still consider finding experienced counsel to help you determine whether the Recreational Property Act does, in fact, preclude your claims.
-The Atlanta premises liability attorneys at the Simon Law Firm have represented a number of litigants who have been injured on both public and private property, and they are prepared to help you assess the viability of a possible claim.
+The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have represented a number of litigants who have been injured on both public and private property, and they are prepared to help you assess the viability of a possible claim.
 Contact us today for your free initial consultation.